 National Coach of the Year Honors

-It doesn't matter if his roster is full of rookies or veterans, University of Miami Head Coach Jim Morris continues to produce some of college baseball's most consistent and dominant teams heading into his 20th season in Coral Gables.
+It doesn't matter if his roster is full of rookies or veterans, University of Miami head coach Jim Morris continues to produce some of college baseball's most consistent and dominant teams entering his 22nd season in Coral Gables.
 With a talented staff around him, Morris' Hurricanes are continually the class of collegiate baseball, having won national titles in 1999 and 2001.

 In 2010, not only did he lead UM to its 37th straight postseason appearance, but Morris reached a pair of impressive coaching milestones.
 In UM's season-opening 6-1 victory over Rutgers on Feb.
 20, Morris recorded his 1,200th win as a Division I head coach.
 With that victory, he became just the 18th coach - and the second at UM along with legendary coach Ron Fraser - in the history of D I baseball to reach the 1,200-win mark.
 Just over a week after that landmark victory, he added another notable win to his resume when he picked up his 700th win at Miami with a 2-1 triumph at No. 12 Florida on Feb.
 28. Morris closed out the 2009 season ranked fifth among active Division I coaches in career wins (1,237).